ska-sa/katgpucbf/misc/xbgpu/README.md

 ### Eliminating Packet Drops

-The receiver software has been made to receive data at up 68 Gbps per port on a dual-port Mellanox ConnectX-6 NIC without dropping any packets.
+The receiver software has been made to receive data at up to 68 Gbps per port on a dual-port Mellanox ConnectX-6 NIC without dropping any packets.
 A standard server will likely be unable to do to accomplish this with its default configuration.
 The following are recommended steps that can be taken to improve server performance - all these steps need to be followed to eliminate packet drops: